IGNITION SYSTEM: STARTING, CHARGING, AND BATTERIES

 Typical Wear and Tear

 Driving habits such as frequent engine on/off cycles will cause more wear on the starter than a simple trip back and forth to work.
-Other factors include:
+Other factors that may affect the Ignition System include:

 - Driving and weather conditions